austinLorenzMccoy/JuaPesa/paper/PAPER_SUMMARY.md

 ---

-*Ready to change the world of mobile money?
-Submit your paper and share your innovation with the global research community!*
+*Ready to submit your research?
+The paper is now prepared for arXiv submission and academic publication.*